danieldriessen/ioBroker.google-home-nest/README.md

 ## LIMITATION OF LIABILITY

-The developers of this adapter shall not be liable for any damages or issues that arise from the use of the adapter.
+The developers of this adapter shall not be liable for any damages or issues that arise from the use of the adapter, including but not limited to loss of data, malfunction, or any other damages or issues.
-By using this adapter, you agree that the developers are not responsible for any loss of data, malfunction, or any other damages or issues resulting from its use.
+By using this adapter, you agree that the developers are not responsible for any costs, damages, or issues that may arise from its use.

 ## USAGE AGREEMENT

 By using this adapter, you agree to the following terms:

 -	You may use this adapter for personal or commercial purposes.
 -	You may modify the adapter for your own use, but you may not redistribute it without permission from the developers.
 -	The adapter is provided "as is" without any warranty, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
 -	The developers of this adapter reserve the right to update, modify, or discontinue the adapter at any time without prior notice.
 -	Any feedback or contributions provided by users are greatly appreciated but are not mandatory.
+-	The developers of this adapter shall not be liable for any costs, damages, or issues that may arise from its use.